jcarrabino/TwitterBot/README.md

 ```
 Now that we've initialized our Twit object we can access the methods provided to us by the Twit library.
 At this point we are ready to make test calls to send/receive data from Twitter.

-# Structure of an API request
+# Structure of an API Request
 Let's say that I want to GET the most popular tweet sent out by Donald Trump.
 I could write something like this,

 ```javascript